-If you are planning a visit to Banff National Park, you will likely stay in either the town of Lake Louise or Banff.
+If you are planning a visit to Banff National Park, you will likely stay in the towns of Canmore, Lake Louise, or Banff.
 Both are beautiful little mountain towns situated in the Canadian Rockies.

 How to get to Banff National Park